Barca-Koseoglu/CS50-Introduction-to-Artificial-Intelligence-with-Python-Articles/Lecture-0/README.md

 BFS, visually, looks very differnet from DFS.
 It will start by looking at the nodes 1 away from the A, so the square on top and to the right.
 Then it explores the nodes immediately next to those nodes, and so forth.

-It's kind of like going hrough all of the nodes at the same time, bouncing between them.
+It's kind of like going through all of the nodes at the same time, bouncing between them.

-It does find the optimal solution, but it had to explore a lot of states.
+It does find the optimal solution, but it has to explore a lot of states.

 # Code
 To be continued...